LINUS: NUS Libraries Blog

 Compiled by Lee Ching Seng, 1998.
 This bibliography was first published together with the English edition in 1999 to commemorate the 180th anniversary of the founding of modern Singapore by Sir Thomas Stamford Raffles.
 While the bibliographic entries in the Chinese & Japanese edition are different from that of their English counterpart, the format is identical.
 The focus is on the history of Singapore, from its earliest times through the period of British rule interrupted briefly by the Japanese occupation, to independence and thereafter.
 It has been a popular resource for students and researchers looking for Chinese and Japanese sources on the history of Singapore.
 The bibliography was separately relaunched as an online database, listing records of Chinese and Japanese books, theses, book chapters, journal articles, and journals.

 Singapore Literature: A Select Bibliography of Critical Writings

 Compiled by Tim Yap Fuan, 2000.
 The bibliography contains English-language publications on Singapore literature, Singapore fiction, Singapore poetry and Singapore drama & theatre.
 It is useful to researchers and laypersons interested in critical writings about Singapore literature.

 Staff Papers & Conference Presentations

 This bibliography lists papers presented at various conferences by NUS Libraries staff.

 The Scientific Crucible: Science Education in NUS Since 1929

 The Scientific Crucible was originally published in 2009 by the Science Library as part of the 80th anniversary of the Faculty of Science, National University of Singapore.
 It serves as an important reference, highlighting both the key milestones as well as the rich heritage of the Faculty since 1929.
-This dynamic publication is constantly updated to reflect recent historical events and the evolution in courses and programmes being taught at the Faculty of Science.
+This publication reflects historical events and the evolution in courses and programmes being taught at the Faculty of Science from 2009 to 2020.